Tips and Information

 - allowing another person to charge out materials for the patron who is unable to get to the library

-- providing information to a person with a physical disability by phone about the availability of materials and the reserving of such material until it can be picked up - to avoid an unnecessary trip for a person for whom mobility is a considerable difficulty delivery of materials charged by phone via campus mail when and where possible.
+- providing information to a person with a physical disability via our online help services or by phone about the availability of materials and the reserving of such material until it can be picked up.
+In cases where mobility or third part arrangements pose considerable difficulties, the library may consider mailing items to the student.

 - Video Relay System (VRS), providing telephone communication for deaf or hearing impaired persons utilizing sign language interpreting.
 Located on the main floor, North wall of the Reference section.